r-forge/kinfit/pkg/gmkin/README.md

 The R package gWidgetsWWW2 is not available on CRAN because it contains path names with more then 100 characters in the JavaScript files which limits its portability.
-Also, it attaches an R object called `app` to the global environment in R, which is not allowed by the CRAN package policy.
+Also, it attaches some R objects to the search path, which is, in its current form, not fully in line with the CRAN package policy.
 It is not a widely used library for creating graphical user interfaces, is not supported by a commercial company and was used for gmkin simply because it makes it possible to create a reasonably complex user interface by just writing R code.